SherryLiangingit/5001_self_project/README.md

 ## About

-  The ipynb file records my work in details; xgboost.csv records my result.
+  The ipynb file records my work in details; xgboost.csv records my result. train.csv and test.csv are identical with filed provided in Kaggle.

   *(There might be small differences for I changed parameters in my code and forgot to save a copy.)*